 What if our shop turns the offer down?

-The item is sent back to South Shields free of charge, by tracked and insured post.
+The item is sent back to South Shields free of charge, by tracked and signed-for post.
 There is no valuation fee and no return charge.
 A written offer can be declined for any reason at all.

 How is the charity actually paid?